 Everyman’s Right affords you the opportunity to capture untouched Arctic wilderness locations without bureaucratic red tape.
 And in those cases where you need a film or off-road permit, Film Lapland is happy to help you through the process of contacting the right authority so your production can spend more time behind the lens and less time filling out paperwork.

 The rights of the filmmaker are the same as the rights of anyone else in Lapland.
 You can take your camera and freely move through and film in most natural areas, as well as public spaces.
 You have the right to walk, ski, cycle or ride freely through these areas and on public roads.
 Your rights extend to water features, as well, allowing you free access to most bodies of water (or ice, if winter).
+However, if the only access to the water is via private roads or lands (which will be marked), you will need the permission of the landowner.

 As liberal as Finland’s Everyman’s Right is, it is not unlimited.
-First and foremost, your access of natural areas must cause no more than minor disturbance or damage.
+First and foremost, your access to natural areas must cause no more than minor disturbance or damage.
 While land ownership doesn’t affect Everyman’s Right, private yards are not covered.
 If a sign forbids trespass, or an area is fenced, it is inaccessible without permission.
 Nature reserves and conservation areas also offer limited access.

 A short list of You Can’ts: